 In the event that the above asset allocation guideline is violated, for reasons including but not limited to market price fluctuations, the Executive Director or appointed representative will instruct the Investment Manager(s) to bring the portfolio(s) into compliance with these guidelines as promptly and prudently as possible.
-In the event that any individual Investment Manager's portfolio is in violation with its specific guidelines, for reasons including but not limited to market price fluctuations, the Fraternity expects that the investment manager will bring the portfolio into compliance with these guidelines as promptly and prudently as possible without instruction from the board of directors.
+In the event that any individual Investment Manager's portfolio is in violation with its specific guidelines, for reasons including but not limited to market price fluctuations, the Fraternity expects that the investment manager will bring the portfolio into compliance with these guidelines as promptly and prudently and prudently as possible without instruction from the board of directors.

-2. Asset Classes and Transaction Types
+2. Asset Classes and Transaction Types Allowable Asset Classes:

-Allowable Asset Classes:
+llowable Asset Classes: